abatesaccs/HairSalon/README.md

-# Salon
+# HairSalon
 ##### By Andrew Bates
 ###### Last Updated Jan 17 2020

 ## Description

-This is a salon management program designed to help keep track of stylists and customers.
+This is a HairSalon management program designed to help keep track of stylists and customers.

 ## Specifications: